Dignity Village

 Dignity Village is a city-recognized legal encampment of an estimated 60 homeless people in Portland, Oregon, United States.
 In the days before Christmas of 2000, a group of individuals living outdoors in Portland established a tent city.
 It evolved from a group of self-described "outsiders" squatting a city owned land to a self-regulating, city-recognized campground as defined by Portland city code.
-The encampment is located on a land near Portland International Airport, and has elected community officials and constructed crude but functional cooking, social, electric, and sanitary facilities.
+The encampment is located on land near Portland International Airport, and has elected community officials and constructed crude but functional cooking, social, electric, and sanitary facilities.

 History

 Dignity Village was founded by eight houseless persons who pitched five tents on public land.
 The squatters then picked up significant media coverage and popular support.
 It was established in the Sunderland neighborhood near the Portland Airport.
 The group agreed to pay $2,000 in monthly rent, $17,500 per year for toilets and over $5,000 per year for garbage services.

 Repeated attempts to shut down the campsite were rebuffed by the Portland City Council.
 It then guaranteed the community's existence through at least 2010.
 In March 2019, a tiny house exploded at the encampment from its occupant using a leaking propane tank inside the structure.
 The 8' x 10' structure was destroyed, according to firefighters.
 A man living in it was injured.